 Although born into a respectable family she was a square peg in a round hole!
 She found life at home too prim and proper (a rebel at heart) and married young as a means of escape and although her marriage was a reasonably happy one it didn't last!

 Like her father she was a socialist supporting Labour most of her life but switching to the Liberal party when Labour became New Labour.
 She suffered illness most of her life due to diabetes and having split from her husband survived on a meagre income.

 However, she was a happy-go-lucky person looking on the bright side of life (most of the time), and with a great sense of humour and a vivid imagination she had a flair for writing, no doubt inherited from her great-grandfather (George Burgess).

-Transcripts of many of her letters and poems are published on Nathanville Genealogy, link below.
+Transcripts of many of her letters and poems are published on my genealogy website, Nathanville.